 volunteering) (Brief & Motowidlo, 1986).
 Although there is little agreement about how ritual promotes cooperation, it is widely accepted that its collective nature is an essential feature (Sosis, 2000).

 Research by Fischer et al. (2013) examined eleven rituals and their effects on prosociality, as measured by a prosocial attitudes questionnaire and the results of a public goods game.
 They found that rituals with synchronous body movements were more likely to enhance prosocial attitudes, and were associated with the largest contributions in the public goods game.
-Similarly, Wiltermouth and Heath (2009) found that synchronous rituals increased cooperation group economic exercises, even when requiring personal sacrifice.
+Similarly, Wiltermouth and Heath (2009) found that synchronous rituals increased cooperation during group economic exercises, even when requiring personal sacrifice.
 While Fischer et al. (2013) proposed that shared sacred beliefs mediate the relationship between synchronous rituals and prosocial behavior, Wiltermouth and Heath (2009) proposed that increased feelings of group affiliation acted as a possible mediator between the two.
 Thus, while it remains unclear what causes the relationship between yoga’s synchronous rituals and prosociality, it is clear that a positively correlated relationship exists, providing support for the first part of our model.

 Psychological well-being.
 Broadly, well-being has been defined from two perspectives.
 The clinical perspective defines well-being as the absence of negative conditions, whereas the psychological perspective defines well-being as the prevalence of positive attributes (Fraillon, 2004).
 Positive psychological definitions of well-being generally include six general characteristics (Ryff, 1989).
 These include Self-acceptance, Positive relations with others, Autonomy, Environmental mastery, Purpose in life, and Personal growth (1989).
-Ryff’s seminal work integrated the views of Erikson (1959), Maslow (1968), Rogers (1961), Allport (1961), and Jahoda (1958) into the well-known six-factor model (Dierendonck et al., 2007).
+Ryff’s seminal work integrated the views of Erikson (1959), Maslow (1968), Rogers (1961), Allport (1961), and Jahoda (1958) into the well-known six-factor model (Dierendonck et al., 2001).
 This spawned research on each of the various dimensions and how they each contribute to psychological well-being.